 Some of the eastern part of Gardner is designated as an Environmental Justice Area based on race (see map above).
-This is likely due largely to the population of North Central Correctional Institute which makes up nearly half of the population of the area shown on the map below.
+This is likely due largely to the population of North Central Correctional Institute which makes up nearly half of the population of the area shown on the previous map.
 This disparity reflects the history of systemic racism in the criminal justice system.
 Incarcerated populations have been cited as being particularly vulnerable to the effects of climate change, for example through exposure to extreme temperatures.
 While Gardner does not have jurisdiction over the Correctional Institute, it can nonetheless partner with it on climate change matters, for example by ensuring that evacuation routes are clearly defined and prioritized.

 Most of Gardner’s residents only speak English at home (90%) with 3% of residents speaking English “less than very well”, according to the US Census Bureau.